UyCoder/ReactNativeAiApp/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+# React Native AI Application

+This is a React Native application that uses ChatGPT and DALL-E to create a voice assistant and an image generator.
+You can ask ChatGPT any question and get an answer, or use DALL-E to generate images from text prompts.

+## Features

+1. Voice assistant: You can use your voice to ask ChatGPT any question and get a spoken answer.
+You can also use voice commands to control the app, such as switching between screens or changing settings.
+2. Image generator: You can use DALL-E to generate images from text prompts.
+You can enter any description and get four images that match it.
+You can also edit or vary the images by using different modifiers or masks.
+3. Cross-platform: The app works on both iOS and Android devices, thanks to React Native.

 # Getting Started

->**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.
+> **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

 ## Step 1: Start the Metro Server